B/7.11 Superannuation

 There are several employer superannuation contribution arrangements.

-All sessional and casual staff receive employer contributions as required by the applicable legislation, currently the Superannuation Guarantee Administration Act 1992 (Cth).
+All sessional and casual staff receive employer contributions as required by the applicable legislation, currently the Superannuation Guarantee Administration Act 1992 (Cth) (SGAA).
 The level of the Superannuation Guarantee (SG) contribution is calculated on ordinary times earnings and a percentage set out in the legislation.

-The University has chosen to extend the Superannuation Guarantee contributions to staff members who are under 18 years of age and/or who earn a salary or wage of less than $450 in a calendar month.
+The University has chosen to extend the Superannuation Guarantee contributions to staff members who are under 18 years of age.

 The University only applies the Superannuation Guarantee Maximum Contributions Base (MCB) to Senior Staff and only if requested.

-For all new employees appointed on or after 1 November 2021, QUT offers a choice of superannuation fund.
+For all staff members appointed on or after 1 Nov 2021, the University offers a choice of superannuation fund pursuant to the SGAA.

 17% Employer Contributions to UniSuper (Defined Benefit, Accumulation 2 or Accumulation 1)

-From 1 November 2021 in the event there is no choice made and no stapled fund identified by the ATO, QUT will pay the 17% employer contribution to the UniSuper Accumulation 1 Plan as QUT’s default superannuation plan.
+In the event there is no choice made and no stapled fund identified by the ATO, the University will pay the 17% employer contribution to the UniSuper Accumulation 1 Plan as the University's default superannuation plan.

 Once a member of UniSuper Accumulation 1, staff members receiving 17% employer contributions can then elect to join the UniSuper Defined Benefit Plan within a period specified by the UniSuper Trust Deed.